natoriamilligan/flask-github-actions-aws/steps.md

    - Choose VPC (must be the same that ECS tasks use)
    - Create and name new VPC security group
    - Port: 5432
-2. Add the database endpoint to Flask app code
+2. Add the database endpoint to Flask app
 3. Create environment variable in AWS Secrets Manager console
    - Add a secret for the database URL
    - Choose other type of secret